codingEzio/codingezio.github.io/content/2022-07-31-zero-to-one-for-SQL.md

 1. Create

     ```sql
+    -- Administrator-level privilege with all tools available
+    CREATE USER 'joe'@'localhost' IDENTIFIED BY 'jeopassword';
+    GRANT ALL PRIVILEDGES ON *.* TO 'joe'@'localhost';

-    -- The database below was created under the user 'root'
+    -- The `testdb` was created by the user 'root' (or whoever else)
+    -- Granting privileges with limited scope (only tables under `testdb`)
     CREATE USER 'testuser'@'localhost' IDENTIFIED BY 'testpasswd';
     GRANT ALL ON testdb.* TO 'testuser'@'localhost';

+    -- Kinda like reloading the config to make it work
     FLUSH PRIVILEGES;
     ```

 2. Connect

     ```bash
-    # Depending which one do you use
+    # Available to you by default
     mysql --user testuser --password testdb

+    # CLI with syntax highlighting and ushc (installation needed)
     mycli --user testuser --host localhost testdb
     ```